HMS Beagle (H30): Construction and service

-In February 1941 Beagle was assigned to Western Approaches Command and its 4th Escort Group for convoy escort duties between the Clyde and Iceland.
+With Lt.Cdr.
+Richard Taylor White. taking command in February 1941 Beagle was assigned to Western Approaches Command and its 4th Escort Group for convoy escort duties between the Clyde and Iceland.
 While under repair for weather damage that broke her foremast in October, a Type 271 target indication radar was installed above the bridge that replaced her director-control tower and rangefinder.
 After the ship was more extensively damaged by weather two months later, Beagle was converted into an escort destroyer, a process that lasted until April 1942.
-At some point later in the war, a Type 286 short-range surface search radar was fitted.English, pp. 32–33Beagle was assigned as an escort for Convoy PQ 14 to the Soviet port of Murmansk in April and escorted Convoy QP 11 on the return trip.
+At some point later in the war, a Type 286 short-range surface search radar was fitted.

+Now commanded by Cdr.
+Ralph Cyril Medley, Beagle was assigned as an escort for Convoy PQ 14 to the Soviet port of Murmansk in April and escorted Convoy QP 11 on the return trip.
 The convoy was attacked by three German destroyers on 1 May, but the four escorting destroyers drove off the German ships despite being seriously outgunned.
-Beagle was lightly damaged by splinters in the engagement.Rohwer, p.
-162 Upon her return, the ship was assigned to the Greenock Escort Force and escorted convoys between the Clyde and Iceland until October when she was transferred to Force H. She participated in Operation Torch in November, before returning to escort Convoys JW 51A, RA 51, and JW 52 to and from Russia beginning in December.
+Beagle was lightly damaged by splinters in the engagement.
+Upon her return, the ship was assigned to the Greenock Escort Force and escorted convoys between the Clyde and Iceland until October when she was transferred to Force H. She participated in Operation Torch in November, before returning to escort Convoys JW 51A, RA 51, and JW 52 to and from Russia beginning in December.